 Chances are good that you have already completed all necessary content-related course work as part of your bachelor's degree.
 To be eligible for a PEL with an elementary teaching endorsement, you must show that you have a broad background in several different subject areas (many colleges have similar requirements simply to graduate).
-In addition, you must have an 18-semester hour "concentration" in a subject that is appropriate for an elementary classroom, including, but not limited to, one of the following: mathematics, biological or physical sciences, history, English, literature, foreign language, art, music, theatre, geography, psychology or sociology.
-Nine semester hours of this concentration must be upper-level course work, and none of the courses may be double-counted to fulfill general education requirements.

 "Deficiency" courses must be taken at Northwestern and do not count toward the completion of the master's degree.
-Please note that these course are not requirements for entry into our program; they are requirements for certification.
+Please note that these course are not requirements for entry into our program; they are requirements for licensure.

-3. Pedagogy-Related Course Work
+3. Education-Related Course Work

 You do not need to have any background in education course work upon entry to the MSEd program.
-The MSEd curriculum will satisfy all state-required pedagogy course work.
+The MSEd curriculum will satisfy all state-required education course work.
 This includes observations, student teaching and portfolio creation.

 4. Licensure Portfolio

-Other Issues Related to Certification
+Other Issues Related to Licensure

 Middle school endorsement

 If you wish to teach at the middle school level (grades 6-8), you should consider getting a middle school endorsement.
 Middle school endorsements are given for specific subject areas (mathematics, language arts, social studies, etc.).
 Earning a middle school endorsement will require that you take two extra classes (you may use elective slots), and may require extra content-related course work.
-You may speak to your adviser or the certification manager for details.
+You may speak to your adviser or the licensure manager for details.

 Teaching in states outside of Illinois